wwt/JS-Contact-Search-Service/README.md

 # Who Am I

-A client has asked you to implement an interface to let them search through contacts in their system.
+A customer has asked you to implement an interface to let them search through contacts in their system.
 They would like to be able to type into a search bar a name (first, last, nickname), phone number, email, or role and get back a list of contacts.
 They have provided you access to their contact list through two entry points: the access layer service and the access layer update event emitter.